 The headline feature for the Galaxy S9 is the camera.
 Samsung has packed in what it’s calling a Super Speed Dual Pixel camera, which is rated at 12-megapixels.
 It’s capable of switching between an f/1.5 aperture and an f/2.4 aperture, which means it can adjust for low light situations to take in more light with a larger aperture.
 It also takes shots with 30 percent less noise than the S8, by employing a multi-frame system that snaps 12 shots and combines them for best results.
 As for the front-facing camera, it’s rated at 8-megapixels and sports a fairly large f/1.7 aperture.
 Samsung’s Galaxy S9 Plus actually has a better, dual camera setup which allows for telephoto zoom and a more pronounced bokeh effect.

 Apple also put a lot of effort into the iPhone X camera with dual 12-megapixel lenses with f/1.7 and f/2.4 apertures.
 It’s capable of 2x optical zoom and can produce a great bokeh effect.
 Apple’s front-facing camera is rated at 7-megapixels and has an infrared counterpart that enables it to detect faces, even when it’s dark.
-We can’t call this one without a proper hands-on test of the Galaxy S9 camera in the wild.
-There’s no doubt that the iPhone X camera is superb, but we expect great things from the S9 camera.
-Only an in-depth head-to-head can produce a winner, so we’re calling this a tie for now.
+The portrait mode in the iPhone X camera is also superb.
+Having directly compared the Galaxy S9 camera with the iPhone X camera in the wild, it’s a tight competition, but the iPhone X won us over more often than not.

 Battery life and charging

 You’ll find a 3,000mAh battery in the Galaxy S9, which should see you through an average day with change.
 That’s the same size battery that’s in the Galaxy S8 and it’s just about right.
-Because the Snapdragon 845 is more power efficient, and Samsung doesn’t seem to have added anything that would be an obvious battery drain, the S9 may offer a slight improvement over its predecessor.
-We’ll find out for sure when we test it more extensively.
+Because the Snapdragon 845 is more power efficient, and Samsung doesn’t seem to have added anything that would be an obvious battery drain, the S9 offers a slight improvement over its predecessor, but you’ll still have to charge it daily.
 The iPhone X battery is rated at 2,716mAh.
 We’ve lived with it for quite a while now and find that it offers average day-long performance, almost always making it to the end of the day with a little left in the tank.

 Both phones support wireless charging, which is handy.
 They also both support fast charging, though Samsung has chosen to limit the S9 to Qualcomm’s Quick Charge 2.0, even though the Snapdragon 845 would in theory allow for QC 4.
 Although the iPhone X can also be charged up quickly, Apple neglects to include a fast charger in the box with it, which is annoying considering the price of the phone.
-There isn’t enough to separate these phones, so we’ll call this a tie pending further testing with the S9.
+There isn’t enough to separate these phones, so we’ll call this a tie.

 The Galaxy S9 comes running Android 8 Oreo with Samsung’s user interface on top.
 It’s a solid combo that runs smoothly and does everything you might want it to.
 Samsung has done some good work to improve and streamline its UI, but it’s still a far cry from stock Android.
 Apple’s iPhone X runs iOS 11, which is tailor made for the device and silky smooth to navigate.
 We’re not going to get into Android vs. iOS again here, suffice to say both are great and your preference will probably be based on what you’re used to.